Family Economic Security

 When jobs do not pay enough or are not available, or people are unable to work, government support programs play an important role in helping families avoid poverty.
 Unfortunately, eligibility rules and benefit amounts often leave families far from what they require to get by, and still farther from any measure of security.
 These programs and their funding are often under attack.
 WOW’s FES project provides information on the impact and importance of support programs and their funding to a wide variety of audiences.

 - The Basic Economic Security Tables (2010): The inaugural report for the BEST Initiative reviews the measure’s methodology, national data for 420 family types and the data’s implications for job quality.

 - Coming Up Short: Wages, Public Assistance and Economic Security Across America models the impact and significance of income support programs for different family types in eight states as compared to WOW’s BEST Index data.

-- Living Below the Line: Economic Insecurity and America’s Families (Fall 2013): WOW measures rates of economic insecurity as defined by the BEST Index by gender, race, educational attainment, and occupation.
+- Living Below the Line Report: Economic Insecurity and America’s Families (Fall 2014): WOW measures rates of economic insecurity as defined by the BEST Index by gender, race, educational attainment, and occupation.
 The report finds that nearly half of all Americans lack economic security incomes.